outde-xyz/website/content/Discussions/2019-05-31_graf_number-monotonicity.md

 Monotonicity makes good typological predictions for various other morphosyntactic phenomena, including case syncretism, noun stem allomorphy, and the Person Case Constraint.
 Many linguistic constraints can also be reanalyzed as instances of monotonicity, e.g. the Williams-cycle or the Ban Against Improper Movement.

-Alright, so now let's see how monotonicity cracks the empirical nut of fitting omnivorous number and Kaiowa agreement under the same umbrella.
+Alright, so now let's see how monotonicity cracks the empirical nut of fitting omnivorous number and Kiowa agreement under the same umbrella.

 ## Monotonicity with omnivorous number